SEO? Not as easy as it looks.

 - The weight of every element: make sure to reduce the weight of all your images as much as possible, use the proper files such as svg instead of heavy jpegs, gif instead of full frame videos, etc…

 - If you want to see exactly what to improve: Google Page Speed is super helpful, but doesn’t seem to be taken into consideration as much as it used to be in terms of ranking.

 Local SEO targets your competitors in your physical area.
 Optimizing this aspect can lead to being the most successful in your area.
 If you start there, you can continue going up!
 Localizing your SEO can help build community around your business, and this creates loyal customers for life.
 That also works with creating a Google My Business page!
 Good reviews will improve your ranking!

 Last but not least, On-page SEO.
 The ‘stuff’ everyone sees.
 Every word on every page that is visible to the public.
 So make sure you make every word count.
 Yes SEO is really important but your visitor is more important.
 Make sure to create a website they will enjoy, and come back to get some more!

 How to do SEO, and do it well.

 We use tools such as Adwords, Google Trends & Google Search Console to identify which keywords are the most pertinent to our company.
 Depending on our goal, and potential blog post topic, at the time, we curate our vocabulary to what we need the most.
 Semrush is a great and more expensive tool if you’re ready to splurge, but, to be honest, when you know your field, your competitors and your target audience, you don’t really need it.

 In order to move from page 3 to page 1 in such a short period of time, we had to ideate, write and publish multiple blog posts per week, and they all had to be planned out strategically in order for Google to recognize who we are.

 You made it all the way here?
 Amazing!
-We’re always available to answer any questions you may have, you can use our chat right here on the website!
+We’re always available to answer any questions you may have, just book a meeting with us!

 Stay tuned, Part 2 is coming. 😉